Writing an invoice

 - A description of the goods or services you supplied;

 Tip: are you making use of the Small Businesses Scheme (KOR)?
-You do not have to send an invoice but you can.
-If you do, do not include a VAT percentage or VAT amount.
-You can explain this by stating that you are exempt from VAT.
+You do not have to send an invoice, but you can.
+Companies like to receive an invoice.
+If you send one, do not include a VAT percentage or VAT amount.
+You can mention that you are using the KOR and thus exempt from VAT.
 Your invoice does not have to comply with the invoicing requirements.
+You may prefer to send private clients a payment request through your bank, for example.
+Make sure that all payments you receive are clearly reflected in your records.Â

 Simplified invoice